2/9/2024

 Alexander Yee

-Hey, this is Alex, not with Gabe.
+Hey, this is Alex.
 Thanks for taking my question here.
-I guess I wanna ask about the pharma pipeline.
-I know you guys laid out a path back in, you invested in September.
-Can you maybe provide any updates that you guys have in terms of projects or any kind
+I guess I want to ask about the pharma pipeline.
+I know you guys laid out a path back in your investment in September.
+Can you maybe provide any updates that you guys have in terms of new projects or any kind of conversions?

 speaker